dladd/pyFormex/sphinx/properties.rst

 statements.
 In most cases however, it will be impractical and unnecessary to give your records a name.
 They all are recorded in the :class:`PropertyDB` database, and will exist as long as the database variable lives.
-There should be away though to request selected data from that database.
+There should be a way though to request selected data from that database.
 The :meth:`getProp` method returns a list of records satisfying some conditions.
 The examples below show how it can be used. ::